 If a student's cumulative GPA falls below 2.00 at the end of a semester, the student and the advisor will receive a letter indicating the student has been placed on academic probation.
 Transfer students with a GPA lower than 2.00 will also be placed on academic probation.
 The Academic Vice President will monitor the student's progress during the probationary period.
 The student will be required to earn a semester GPA of at least 2.00 until reaching a minimum cumulative GPA of 2.00.
 Students on academic probation should be aware their academic careers are in serious jeopardy and that some programs and activities, including financial aid, may not be available.
-Students on academic probation will not be allowed to enroll for more than 13 credit hours.
+Students on academic probation must be enrolled in (or have previously completed) UNIV 011 University Strategies, and will not be allowed to enroll for more than 13 credit hours.